MohitBhimrajka/easy-alloydb-setup/README.md

-Manual commands for above steps:
+#### Alternative manual commands for above steps:

-Run commands in your Cloud Shell Terminal one by one:
+1. Run commands in your Cloud Shell Terminal one by one:

 git clone https://github.com/AbiramiSukumaran/easy-alloydb-setup